nekonistyle/SSReflect/NNet/README.md

 ## Algebraic Neural Network Types

-The coercions between each types are described in Coercions.pdf
+The coercions between each types are described in *Coercions.pdf*.

 ### neuron1Type
 Fundamental type of algebraic neural networks without activation function.